Last Updated on April 18, 2026 by Ioana

 Hotel Bellotto

-The Old Town is one of the best neighborhoods to stay in Warsaw because this is where the main attractions, such as the Royal Castle, are.
+The Old Town is one of the best neighborhoods to stay in Warsaw because this is where the bucket list attractions, such as the Royal Castle, are.

 Hotel Bellotto is a 5-star hotel located in Warsaw’s Old Town in a 16th century palace.
 It has large rooms beautifully adorned as you would expect from a luxurious hotel.